Ashfaqanik/Complete_Hotel_Management_App/README.md

 # React + Vite
+# This project is built using supabase for backend & react query for managing remote state

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.